-Spring Notation and Keyboard skills (Inclusion of learned instruments) 10 lessons All students will be taught to read treble clef notation with the more able progressing onto bass clef.
-They will explore finding notes and using a fixed hand position with some students learning to extend the hand position to learn more complex melodies.
-We will look at improving fine motor function to perform with fluency.
-Rhythmic notation: semibreves, minims, crotchets and crotchet rests, paired quavers and semiquavers.
+Be able to perform from simple single line notation.
+Spring Notation and Keyboard skills (Inclusion of learned instruments)10 lessonsAll students will be taught to read treble clef notation with the more able progressing onto bass clef.
+They will explore finding notes and Rhythmic notation: semibreves, minims, crotchets and crotchet rests, paired quavers and semiquavers.
 Pitched staff notation Treble clef and Bass clef note names Time signatures 2/4, 3/4, 4/4 Aim higher includes compound time signatures.
-Be able to perform from simple single line notation.
 Be able to find notes on a keyboard.
 Play rhythmically simple melodies on a keyboard following staff notation on a single stave.
 Use notes within the range of a 5th using the correct hand position on white notes.
 Individual performance with continuous in-class assessment graded using E/S/M criteria.
 Exploring motor function.
 Brain processing and function.
 Explicitly looking at the different neurological functions involved in reading music.
-Summer (Students who Rhythm and melody/advert jingle 12-13 lessons Students will be taught the importance of rhythm in music, use of percussion instruments and a look at various cultures' use of drumming such as Drumming patterns Correct use of percussion equipment.
+Summer Rhythm and melody/advert jingle12-13 lessonsStudents will be taught the importance of rhythm in music, use of percussion instruments and a look at various cultures' use of drumming such as Drumming patterns Correct use of percussion equipment.
 Metre - beats in a bar.
 Tempo - speed.
 Duration of notes.
 Dotted rhythm patterns.
 Use of syncopation.
 Solo/layered/homophonic textures.
-Key signatures Play simple and complex rhythm patterns with percussion instruments Use of computer sources to assist with music writing.
+Play simple and complex rhythm patterns with percussion instruments Use of computer sources to assist with music writing.
 Navigation of ICT skills including Google docs classroom.
 Group work assessed using E/S/M Cultural drumming.
 Rhythm.
 Coordination and movement.
 Cognitive thinking.
 Music AI.
+Key signatures